Normal-inverse-Wishart Matrix

 #> Setting for 'hierarchical':

-• sim_mncoef(p, bayes_spec, full = TRUE) can generate both AA and Σ\Sigma matrices.
+sim_mncoef(p, bayes_spec, full = TRUE)can generate both and matrices.

-• If full = FALSE, Σ\Sigma is not random.
-It is same as diag(sigma) from the bayes_spec.
+- If full = FALSE, is not random.
+It is same asdiag(sigma)from thebayes_spec.

 (sim_mncoef(bvar_lag, spec_to_sim))